 Individuals who are asexual may have various karmic scenarios.
 Their lack of sexual desire may result from repressed sexual feelings in a past life, particularly in societies where the person was punished for expressing their sexuality; or where their upbringing or familial environment was highly sexually repressive.
 Such individuals may have also been members of the clergy, where sexual expression was not emphasised and also repressed.

 There are other types of situations where karma might play a role for members of LGBTQ communities.
-For instance, those of an alternative sexual orientation born in repressive regimes, who are forced to hide their predilections and whose lives may even be in danger, may be living such persecutions for a reason.
+For instance, those of an alternative sexual orientation born in repressive regimes, who are forced to hide their predilections and whose lives may even be in danger, maybe live such persecutions for a reason.
 In fact, anyone living in such repressive circumstances has specific karmic consequences to live through.

 I am not minimising the suffering of such people by any means, but, sometimes, we incarnate to experience what it feels like to be a victim.
 We live the gamut of experiences, from being oppressed to being the oppressor; and, hopefully, at some point, we develop compassion and love for fellow beings in situations where we might have power over them or the opportunity to help them.